redis/redis-py/README.rst

 Older versions of redis-py only read messages with `pubsub.listen()`. listen() is a generator that blocks until a message is available.
-If your application doesn't need to do anything else but receive and act on messages received from redis, listen() is an easy way to get up an running:
+If your application doesn't need to do anything else but receive and act on messages received from redis, listen() is an easy way to get up an running.

 .. code-block:: pycon